ncsa/puppet-profile_monitoring/README.md

   ```

-2. And you need to supply an `anchors` parameter in hiera similar to the following that provides your InfluxDB `database`, `username`, and `password`:
+2. And you need to supply additional parameteris in hiera similar to the following to configure telegraf outputs to you your InfluxDB `database`, `username`, and `password`:
   ```
+  lookup_options:
+    profile_monitoring::telegraf::outputs:
+      merge:
+        strategy: "deep"
+        merge_hash_arrays: true
   anchors:
     - &telegraf_outputs_influxdb_common
       database: "PROJECT_NAME"